 By Jason Watson, CPA

-Yes, you are able to engage in revisionist history and retro activate your S Corporation election to January 1, 2020, and have your income avoid a large chunk of self-employment taxes.
-Which year?
-Good question, and Yes, of course, it depends.
+Yes, you are able to engage in revisionist history and retro activate your S corporation election to January 1, 2021, and have your income avoid a large chunk of self-employment taxes.
 First things first.
 You must be eligible to become an S Corp for taxation purposes-

 - you must have an LLC, partnership or C Corp already in place (basically an entity that is recognized by your state’s Secretary of State),

 - your entity must be domestic,